The Post-Covid World

 Food services: Social distancing propels take-outs and deliveries to success

 The sit-down restaurant industry was already unbundling before the coronavirus outbreak.
 Casual dining chains such as Applebee’s and TGIFriday’s were already in decline, as millennials and other consumers prioritized eating at chains offering healthier food options and chose to order in.
-Stay-at-home orders only accelerated this decline.
+Stay-at-home orders have now only accelerated this decline.

 Restaurant & grocery delivery